whawtho/whawtho.github.io/algorithms.md

 # Algorithms and Data Structures

 The artifact I chose for the algorithms and data structures category is my Module 5 encryption.cpp program originally created in CS-405.
-The original version of this file used a simple XOR-based encryption function along with some basic input and output logic.
+The original version of this file is named *Mod5Encryption.cpp* and used a simple XOR-based encryption function along with some basic input and output logic.
 It read a text file, applied the XOR transform with a key, and saved the encrypted and decrypted results.
 The original code worked, but the algorithm did not perform any input validation, and it did not protect itself from invalid states or missing data.
 This made it a good candidate for improvement in this course.

 I selected this artifact because it demonstrates my ability to understand and work with core algorithmic concepts.
 The heart of the program is an encryption routine that processes data in a loop and applies a transformation to each character.
 The file also uses common data structures such as strings, streams, buffers, and character arrays.
 These are skills that show my ability to work with algorithm design, data handling, and input validation.